 The seller is a bank incorporated in England and Wales as a public limited company.
 It is regulated by the Financial Services Authority.
 Its registered office is Trinity Road, Halifax, West Yorkshire HX1 2RG.
-Its telephone number is (+44) (0)1422 333333.
+Its telephone number is (+44) (0) 113 235 2176.

-The seller originated all of the loans in the initial portfolio according to the lending criteria applicable at the time of origination and will assign those loans to the mortgages trustee under the mortgage sale agreement.
+The seller originated all of the loans in the portfolio according to the lending criteria applicable at the time of origination and has sold those loans to the mortgages trustee under the mortgage sale agreement.

-After the loans have been assigned to the mortgages trustee, the seller will continue to perform administration and servicing functions in respect of the loans on behalf of the mortgages trustee and the beneficiaries, including collecting payments under the loans and taking steps to recover arrears.
+Although the loans have been sold to the mortgages trustee, the seller continues to perform administration and servicing functions in respect of the loans on behalf of the mortgages trustee and the beneficiaries, including collecting payments under the loans and taking steps to recover arrears.
 The seller may not resign as servicer unless a successor servicer has been appointed.
 In addition, the servicer may be replaced by a successor servicer if it defaults in its obligations under the servicing agreement.

-The seller will also be appointed as the cash manager for the mortgages trustee and Funding 1 to manage their bank accounts, determine the amounts of and arrange payments of monies to be made by them and keep certain records on their behalf.
+The seller has also been appointed as the cash manager for the mortgages trustee and Funding 1 to manage their bank accounts, determine the amounts of and arrange payments of monies to be made by them and keep certain records on their behalf.